Think It's Too Cold? Think Again.

 What's the difference between the Northwest Territories and Hawaii?
-We're hotter in the summer.
-That's right, from June to August, temperatures in the Northwest Territories can be downright sultry, with an all-time high of 39.4 °C (103 °F).
-For the most part, we're room temperature – perfect conditions for playing all day and night.
+It's hotter in the summer.
+That's right, from June to August, temperatures in the Northwest Territories can be downright sultry, with an all-time high of 39.4° C (103 °F).
+For the most part though, think room temperature – perfect conditions for playing all day and night.

 Here's a sample of what you can expect, temperature-wise:

-Here's how our skies compare with other Canadian cities during peak visitor season:
+Here's how these skies compare with other Canadian cities during peak visitor season:

 % Sunny skies, April-August